AGGA Appliance vs DNA? What appliance is better?

 The AGGA Appliance or “anterior growth guidance appliance.”

 The anterior growth guidance appliance does just what it says.
 It literally grows the upper maxillary jaw forward.
 And it does a fantastic job at that.
-In fact such a good job that if time and money and patient compliance were no factor, I would put everyone into one of these prior to doing the DNA appliance.
-The only problem is treatment times and costs would be 2-3x longer and expensive.
+In fact such a good job that if time and money and patient compliance were no factor, I would put everyone into one of these prior to doing the Vivoslife DNA appliance.
+The only problem is treatment times and costs would be 2-3x longer and far more costly.

 The AGGA is a fixed appliance.
 Usually removable appliances are easier for adults to tolerate.
 Adults with busy lives who do not want unsightly metal showing in their smile zones.
 Additionally, the appliance takes up space in the mouth and interferes with speech or at least will cause the average person to lisp and pronounce sounds differently.